 Climate change on Jet streams.

 Warming also affects the jet streams.
-It can slow down parts of the northern polar jet stream, especially during summer, which can trap heat under high-pressure air as was seen in Canada in June, or it can delay storms longer in one place, resulting in severe floods.
+It can slow down parts of the northern polar jet stream, especially during summer, trapping heat under high-pressure air, as was seen in Canada in June.
+It can also delay storms longer in one place, resulting in severe floods.Â

-Ken Caldeira, an atmospheric scientist at the Carnegie Institution for Science’s Department of Global Ecology, says that there is “tantalising evidence” that the warming has introduced new factors that can intensify climate change impacts, which would need further research.
+Ken Caldeira, an atmospheric scientist at the Carnegie Institution for Science’s Department of Global Ecology, says there is “tantalising evidence” that the warming has introduced new factors that can intensify climate change impacts, which would need further research.
 But whatever the findings reveal, the answer remains the same – “we need to get ourselves off of CO2 emissions as soon as is practical”, adds Caldeira (Januta, 2021).

 Source Citation: